 Keeping track of all the websites and discovering new websites that use your articles can be a time consuming task.
 A manual way to track them would be to enter key sentences into Google to find the websites that are indexed in Google that are using at least that sentence of your article.

 An easier way is to use a service like Fairshare.
-Fairshare monitors RSS feeds that the user enters into their form on the homepage.
+Fairshare monitors RSS feeds that the user enters into the form on the service's homepage.
 It creates another RSS feed that will add all the websites as feed items that copy at least 20% of the words of an article of the initial RSS feed.

 FairShare lists the percentage of the article that appeared on the other website, if a link back to the original site is present, if ads are displayed on the website and the url plus title of the article.
 Those information are excellent to discover the sites that are copying your articles.